Artiruno: A free-software tool for multi-criteria decision-making with verbal decision analysis

 Artiruno

-In the present paper, I describe a new VDA method that I call "Artiruno".
+In the present article, I describe a new VDA method that I call "Artiruno".
 Artiruno's most important innovation in VDA methdology is its tactical selection of questions.
 The agent can declare that all he requires is to find the n best alternatives (typically the single best), and Artiruno will make inferences mid-interview to ask the questions most relevant to the goal.
 Even if the agent declares a goal of comparability between all alternatives, Artiruno can still benefit from online inference.
 Questions whose answers are implied by previous answers are omitted entirely, making it impossible for the agent to provide inconsistent answers.
 Intelligent selection of questions lowers the decision-making burden on the agent and makes large item spaces feasible: a problem with 10 criteria that each have 10 levels need not require asking billions of questions, or holding in memory a data structure with billions of items.
 Such selectiveness is especially helpful because Artiruno is multilevel like UniComBOS, in the sense that it can vary two or more criteria at once in its questions it asks of the agent.

 To check that intended theoretical guarantees are met and efficiency goals are maintained, Artiruno includes a test suite.
 Automated tests ensure that simple features of Artiruno (e.g., trivial ordinal inferences) as well as complex features (e.g., inference of preferences defined by a randomly generated additive utility function) are designed and implemented correctly.